Website Search

 Scotland is famed for its striking physical beauty and its turbulent history of human habitation.
 It is also a land whose people have long excelled in the arts of traditional singing and storytelling, as well as in various forms of instrumental music.
 The Scottish Voices Collection seeks to preserve these voices for future generations.

-The Scottish Voices collection is intended as a complement to Tobar an Dualchais / Kist o Riches, a much larger and more comprehensive web resource documenting Scotland’s rich oral heritage.
-That resource is maintained through a partnership of the School of Scottish Studies of the University of Edinburgh, The National Trust for Scotland, and the BBC.
-Included in Tobar an Dualchais are several dozen recordings that were recorded by Professor Niles in 1986 but that are not comprised in Scottish Voices.
+The Scottish Voices collection is intended as a complement to Tobar an Dualchais / Kist o Riches, a much larger and more comprehensive web resource documenting Scotland's rich oral heritage, maintained through a partnership of the School of Scottish Studies of the University of Edinburgh, The National Trust for Scotland, and the BBC.
+Included in Tobar an Dualchais are several dozen recordings that were recorded by Professor Niles in 1986 but that are absent from Scottish Voices for the sake of avoiding duplication.

 The original audio and video recordings from which the present selections are excerpted are housed in the Archive of Folk Culture of the American Folklife Center, the Library of Congress, Washington DC.